DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

     * Sample size and relevance
         * large environments, representative samples of some infra (20 of 100 servers) may be checked but must be representative of multi-region estate

-Identify assurance challenges of virtualization and cloud
+**Assurance challenges of virtualization and cloud**
+* It's difficult to audit the underlying hypervisor and virtualization of many CSPs, as they will not provide access to the underlying systems
 * Provider (CSP) (AWS, GCP, Azure)
     * audits of controls over the hypervisor will usually be the purview of the CSP
 * Customer (Cloud consumers)
     * VMs deployed on top of that hardware are usually under ownership of the customer

-Types of audit reports
+**Types of Audit Reports**
 * **Statement on Standards for Attestation Engagements (SSAE)**
     * https://en.wikipedia.org/wiki/SSAE_No._18
-    * SSAE 18 is a set of standards defined by the AICPA (American Institute of CPAs)
+    * SSAE 18 is a set of standards defined by the American Institute of CPAs (AICPA)
     * designed to enhance the quality and usefulness of System and Organization Control (SOC) reports
     * includes audit standards and suggested report formats to guide and assit auditors
     * SOC Reports